 This post is a bit more techy.
 If that’s not something that interests you, sorry…but this is my blog so I get to decide what content is on here.
 I thought I would write a post detailing the process that I go through when I set up a new linux server (either a remote server or re-installing my Raspberry Pi…which I will actually be doing very soon, probably in less than 6 hours).

 First of all, I use debian-based linux distros as it is what I am the most familiar with.
 I have never used CentOS, Fedora, or Arch.
 After logging in for the first time, as root, here’s what I do:

-apt-get update apt-get upgrade -y apt-get install build-essential git wget nano ufw dnsutils curl fail2ban logwatch -y dpkg-reconfigure locales dpkg-reconfigure tzdata ufw allow 22/tcp ufw allow 443/tcp (if I'm going to be setting up a publically accessible web server) ufw enable
+apt-get update apt-get install build-essential git weget nano ufw dnsutils curl fail2ban logwatch sshguard -y apt-get upgrade -y dpkg-reconfigure locales dpkg-reconfigure tzdata ufw allow 22/tcp ufw allow 443/tcp ufw allow 80/tcp ufw enable

 At the minimum, this is the list of software that I make sure are installed.
 I also setup a firewall as step one of my security procedures.
 I then setup my non-root user account.

 adduser joshua nano /etc/sudoers nano /etc/ssh/sshd_config

 sudo access to the newly created user account.
 And then part 2 of my security procedures is to lock down

 ssh.
 I keep ssh on port 22, disable root login, and disable password login to login with an ssh key.